-5.1.3 The Secretary shall keep minutes of all meetings and procedures of the Board of Directors, keeping a permanent record.
+5.1.3 The Secretary shall keep minutes of all meetings and procedures of the Board of Directors.
 The Secretary shall preside the meeting in the absence of the President and Vice-President.

-5.1.4 The Treasurer shall collect and expend all funds of this Corporation, and keep a permanent and true record thereof.
+5.1.4 The Treasurer shall be on the signature card of the Chamber bank account to execute checks.
 The Treasurer shall preside at the meeting in the absence of the President, Vice-President, and Secretary.

 5.1.5 Each Officer shall have in addition to these duties herein set out, such additional duties as may be designated by the Board of Directors.

 The Board of Directors hires, directs the activities, and has the delegated power to terminate for cause, the Executive Director.